 Once you’ve accepted your flaws, no one can use them against you.

 The quote above talks about self-acceptance.
 It talks about one accepting that they are not perfect and they have flaws that they have to admit.
-It goes further to say that the moment one accept their weakness and flaws, they can improve and make those flaws become a weapon that will protect them in the darkest situations.
+It goes further to say that the moment one accepts their weakness and flaws, they can improve and make those flaws become a weapon that will protect them in the darkest situations.

 I will hurt you for this.
 I don’t know how yet, but give me time.
 A day will come when you think yourself safe and happy, and suddenly your joy will turn to ashes in your mouth, and you’ll know the debt is paid.